oroinc/documentation/user/back-office/products/products/import-products.rst

         "TAG1","MSRP","item","USD","20"

-     Originally, the TAG1 item as well as all other items on the **Product** page have some MSRP attribute price.
+     Initially, the TAG1 item and all other items on the **Product** page have some MSRP attribute price.

      Once we imported the .csv file, all the MSRP attribute prices were deleted, and the TAG1 item acquired a new MSRP price of 20 USD instead of the previous 7 USD.